aaron-shines/legislators-project/README.md

 To run this application you will need to git clone this remove

-### `git clone`

 Then you will need to cd into the root of the directory.

 Then you need to run npm install there

 ### `npm install`

-Once you have npm install at the root of the project.
+Once you have npm installed at the root of the project.
 You will need to go to the /backend folder and run npm install once again

 ### `npm install`

-Now that you have downloaded all dependicies to run the application you will want to run the command below twice.
+Now that you have downloaded all dependencies to run the application you will want to run the command below twice.

 Once in the /backend directory as well and once at the root of the project directory